How to Enable or Disable DLNA Streaming on Windows 11

 Summary

 Enabling DLNA streaming lets you share your personal media files with other devices on your home network.
-You can manage these settings easily through the Control Panel or the Local Group Policy Editor.
+You can manage these settings easily through the Control Panel, PowerShell, or the Local Group Policy Editor.
 Always remember to keep this feature turned off if you are on a public network to keep your files secure.

 Was this guide helpful?